 Pilot Project Grants

-Pilot project grants are one-year competitive awards in the categories of Clinical or Translational Research (up to $30,000) and Innovative Technology Research (up to $50,000).
-Within these categories, the ACTRI strongly encourages proposals in the topic area of Life Course Research.
+Pilot project grants are one-year competitive awards in the categories of Clinical and Translational Research (up to $30,000) and Life Course Research (up to $50,000).
 Find out more about the Pilot Project program and guidelines for life course research support.

 Proposal Development Support for Pilot Projects